waratuman/waratuman.github.com/_posts/articles/2010-03-22-fear-and-burning-bridges.markdown

 Failure is good.
 Constant failure is bad.
 Failures result from taking steps outside of the known and comfortable.
-Failure is even expected, no person is perfect and perfection is not expected.
+Failure is even expected, no person is perfect.
 Understanding the reason for failure and recovering is expected.
 Consistent failure points out a deep flaw that needs addressing.
 Fear not failure and instead look forward to the chance to grow.